Now, renew your third-party vehicle insurance in India till 31st December 2020

 If you opt for this, you will get the necessary assistance if your vehicle is a victim of tire puncher, battery problems, etc.

 If you lose your car key, this feature will cover the expenses of the new lock.

 Under Zero Depreciation Cover, the insurance company will offer the original cost of the vehicle's part instead of the depreciated value.

-If your vehicle is damaged beyond repair (in an accident) or stolen, this add-on will compensate for the gap between the invoice value of your car and its insured declared value.
+If your vehicle is damaged beyond repair (in an accident) or stolen, this add-on will compensate you for the invoice value of your car instead of its insured declared value.